Kalmnir/Workday-planner/README.md

 -A save function on each of the time blocks that pushes the text into local storage and persists it's text through reloads -A clock that shows the date and time to the second -Reactive css features that changes the background color of the blocks depending on whether or not the time of day has gone past it
+-A clear all button to remove everything from local storage if wanted
 ```

 ## Screenshot of the deployed site